Manishearth/manishearth.github.io/source/drafts/async.md

 from Rust.

 Let's say you want to build something like a web service.
-It's going to be handling thousands of requests at any point in time.
+It's going to be handling thousands of requests at any point in time (known as the "[c10k] problem").
 In general, the problem we're considering is having a huge number of I/O bound (usually network I/O) tasks.

 "Handling N things at once" is best done by using threads.
 But ... _thousands_ of threads?
 That sounds a bit much.
-Threads can be pretty expensive: Each thread needs to allocate a large stack, setting up a thread involved a bunch of syscalls, and context switching is expensive.
+Threads can be pretty expensive: Each thread needs to allocate a large stack, setting up a thread involves a bunch of syscalls, and context switching is expensive.

 Of course, thousands of threads _all doing work_ at once is not going to work anyway.
 You only have a fixed number of cores, and at any one time only one thread will be running on a core.